Tax Tips for RV Park Owners

 Preparing for the tax season can be stressful.
+Here are some tax tips for RV Park owners.
 With the end of the year looming there’s no need to fret over your tax bill though.
 Proper preparation and planning make campground taxes a breeze.
 As American RV park owners will know, sorting out tax returns is very important and we’re here to help.

 Below, are several top tips to ensure a smooth tax return each and every year.
 Please remember that these are just our tips to get you started.
 For specific guidance and advice, or help with any issues, it’s best to contact your tax professional.

 Generally, the IRS (Internal revenue service) recognizes sole proprietorships, partnerships, limited liability companies, and limited liability partnerships as “disregarded entities” when it comes to tax return time and with these tax tips for RV Park owners, you will know the difference.

 This means that your RV park profits are considered part of your personal income as opposed to a corporate entity.
 That said, this is dependent on how much you’re making and whether or not you pass certain capital-gain thresholds.